 When reviewing your life insurance, here are some questions you may wish to ask yourself.

 - Is life insurance part of your superannuation arrangement?

 - Who is the owner of the policy?

 - Who will the benefits be paid to on your death?

 - Are these arrangements tax effective and do they fit into your estate plan?

-If you would like to discuss a new Will or review of your current estate planning arrangement please call us on 6140 3263 or email Brian Tetlow or Emma Bragg at firstname.lastname@example.org.
+If you would like to discuss a new Will or review your current estate planning arrangement, please call us on (02) 6140 3263 or email Tetlow Legal at firstname.lastname@example.org.